apache/flink/docs/content/docs/connectors/table/formats/avro-confluent.md

   'key.format' = 'raw',

-  -- In this example, we want the Avro types of both the Kafka key and value to contain the field 'id' -- => adding a prefix to the table column associated to the kafka key field to avoid clashes 'key.fields-prefix' = 'kafka_key_',
+  -- In this example, we want the Avro types of both the Kafka key and value to contain the field 'id' -- => adding a prefix to the table column associated to the kafka key field avoids clashes 'key.fields-prefix' = 'kafka_key_',

   'value.format' = 'avro-confluent',